- An alternative to rigid gas permeable lenses for fitting keratoconic eyes of all stages.

 |Diagnostic Lenses||14.8 diameter (standard)||8.6 paracentral fitting curve|

-- All lenses are covered by a manufactures guarantee that they are to specification & free from defects.
+Our guarantee: All lenses are manufactured to specification and free from defects.

 Diagnostic Lens Fitting Method

 The goal is to fit as much normal peripheral cornea and sclera as possible with the para-central and the peripheral curve in much the same way you would fit a standard soft lens.
 Then fit the central curve that has the proper sagittal depth to lightly touch the central cornea.
-It is highly recommended that a diagnostic lens be used to evaluate the fit of the Hydrokone lens.
+Use high molecular weight fluorescein help assess the central fitting relationship.
+It is highly recommended that a diagnostic lens be used to evaluate the fit of the Hydrokone.
 However, expect a low riding lens due to decentered cones and expect more movement than seen with standard soft lenses.

 1. Select Initial Base Curve